ebd622/docs/cert_chain.md

 ## How it works
 Every browser or operating system is delivered with a set of `root cerstificate authorities` (CA) which are trusted out of the box.

-Root certificate includes a public key which is used to verify a signuture.
-Root certificate **doen't include** a private key.
+**Root certificate** includes a public key which is used to verify a signuture.
+Root certificate *doen't include* a private key.

+**Intermediate certificate** is issued by a root certificate authority (CA) and is used to issue end-entity certificates.
+It includes both private and public keys

 ## Chain of trust
 <p align="center">